Cadet College Hasan Abdal: Infrastructure

 The college is spread over approximately 98 acre.
 Buildings on the property include a mosque, a two-story education block, college hall—known as Naeem Hall in memory of ex-cadet Captain Naeem Akhtar (Shaheed)— the six boarding wings, two cadet messes—known as Khatlani Hall and Hussain Shah Hall in memory respectively of ex-cadet Lt.
 Ahmed Farooq Khatlani (Shaheed) and ex-cadet Lt.
 Hussain Shah (Shaheed)— a swimming pool, a 16-bed hospital, the administrative block, a workshop and a hobbies block.
 Sports facilities include two squash courts and a number of football, hockey and cricket pitches, as well as a horse-back riding ground.
 The college has residential accommodation for the teaching and administrative staff based within the college.
 There is an oval ground in the middle of the college around which all the six wings are located.
 Recently, every wing has been given a slogan and a mascot.
-A road –'Scholar's Walk' as called by BOGs - surrounds the oval.
+A road, "Scholar's Walk" as called by BOGs, surrounds the Oval.
 It is a cricket ground with flood lights installed around for playing cricket matches even at night.

+Principals

+Principals and their tenure start dates are:

+Controversies

+Founding principal's burial

+The founding principal, Hugh Catchpole, had expressed his wish to be buried on the premises of Cadet College Hasanabdal.
+After his death on February 1, 1997, there came two groups.
+One was against the idea to have anyone's grave on an academic institution whereas, the personal interest of then Air Chief Marshal Muhammad Abbas Khattak and other prominent Abdalians made this possible to find a quiet corner for the founding principal.

+Placement of Shuhada Monument

+To pay homage to the brave sons of the soil, who laid their lives down while defending their motherland, the Shuhada Monument was constructed in 2003.
+When it came to construct the monument, its location divided the Abdalian community.
+Some were of the view to construct the monument in place of the fountain which used to be in N. D. Hassan Square - in front of the Academics Block; others opposed it.
+Finally, the current place, closer to the main gate, was amicably agreed.

+David Headly & Tahawwur Rana

+The college came in the limelight after 2008 Mumbai attacks, in view of the alleged involvement of two of its alumni; David Headly (Syed Daud Gillani) and Tahawwur Rana, from 21st Entry (1974–1979).

+Cambridge Stream and Hefty Fee

+In very recent times, college embarked on a journey to be an all-Cambridge institution.
+This decision received a great amount of criticism and divided the alumni.
+This decision, coupled with heavy fees, due to discontinuation of grant in aid by the Government of Punjab, has put the college administration in a very tight situation.